irvinlim/cs3211-project-2/README.md

 make clean && make
 ```

+## Usage

-You can then run the program by calling the binary executable with `mpirun`:
+You can then run the program by calling the binary executable with `mpirun`, where `initialspec.txt` is a path to the specification file, and `finalbrd.ppm` is the path of the output PPM image file:

 ```sh
 mpirun ./pool initialspec.txt finalbrd.ppm -np 64
 ```

+Change the value of the `np` flag to specify the number of processes that the simulation should run on.

+### Variants

+Some variants of the program are included, which are listed below.
+All of the binaries take in the same command-line arguments as described above.

+* `pool`: Parallel version of the galactic pool simulator
+* `poolseq`: Sequential version of the galactic pool simulator

 ## License